When is the Best Time to Visit the Egyptian Pyramids in 2026?

 Best time to visit Egypt from India

-If you plan an Egypt tour, October to December might be the best for you.
+If you plan an Egypt tour, October to December might be the best time.
 The weather at this time remains relaxed and comfortable.
 But remember, this place is crowded in winter.

-To have an organized tour to Egypt, it is needed 9-10 days on average.
-There are several trip planners to explore the journey with a self-guide.
+An organized tour of Egypt typically takes 9-10 days on average.
+There are several trip planners to help you explore the journey with a self-guided tour.

 An arbitrary tour plan you may follow:-

-• Day 1: Arrival in Cairo.
+- Day 1: Arrival in Cairo.
 Take refreshments.
-Visit the Giza and the light & sound show.
+Visit Giza and the light-and-sound show.

-• Day 2: Explore the city tour on the 2nd day.
+- Day 2: Explore the city on the 2nd day.

 Safe Places to Visit in Egypt

-Ancient historic country Egypt is almost free of crimes.
+The ancient historic country of Egypt is almost free of crime.
 But while visiting densely crowded places like Alexandria or Cairo, be extra cautious about your belongings.

-Egyptian police are pretty active and helpful to tourists always.
-It is advised to carry a valid passport with you.
+Egyptian police are pretty active and helpful to tourists.
+It is advised to carry a valid passport.
 Make several photocopies of the passport.

 The local people are helpful and friendly to tourists.
 But for a woman, it is safer not to travel to the Bar or in a cab alone at night.
-Travelers (especially women) should cover their legs, arms, and head in holy places like mosques.
+Travelers (especially women) should cover their legs, arms, and heads in holy places such as mosques.

 Egypt Visa and Passport Requirements

 Foreign nationals can obtain a visa on arrival in Egypt.
-It applies to host countries like the United States of America, the United Kingdom, the European Union, Australia, Canada, Georgia, New Zealand, Japan, Scandinavian countries, Korea, the Russian Republic, Ukraine, and Serbia.
+It applies to host countries such as the United States of America, the United Kingdom, the European Union, Australia, Canada, Georgia, New Zealand, Japan, the Scandinavian countries, Korea, the Russian Republic, Ukraine, and Serbia.

-A visa for each person is charged 25 USD and can only be paid in cash.
-Currency exchange counters are also available for tourists without US dollars.
+A visa for each person costs 25 USD and can only be paid in cash.
+Currency exchange counters are also available for tourists who do not have US dollars.

-The passport should be valid for six months or more from entry to Egypt.
-Else, entry may get denied here.
+The passport should be valid for at least 6 months from the date of entry into Egypt.
+Otherwise, the entry may get denied here.

 Currency in Egypt

 Egypt and Britain use the pound as their currency, but their exchange values differ.
 For example, 22 Egyptian Pounds (EGP) equals 1 British Pound.
-So, on arriving in Egypt, British travelers should not worry about seeing the high entry charges at various sites.
-It is pretty affordable when compared with British pounds.
+So, upon arrival in Egypt, British travelers need not worry about the high entry charges at various sites.
+It is pretty affordable compared to the British pound.

 Common Words in Egypt

-Arabic is the main speaking language here.
+Arabic is the main language spoken here.
 The common phrases are:-

 How many pyramids are there in Egypt?

 Over eighty pyramids in ancient Egypt.
-As per the sources, there are 118-138 pyramids.
+According to sources, there are 118-138 pyramids.

 How many days do you need in Egypt?

-5-8 days are needed to cover almost all the places of attractions in Egypt.
-But it depends upon the choice and preferences of the travelers.
+5-8 days are needed to cover most of the attractions in Egypt.
+But it depends on travelers’ choices and preferences.

 Is Egypt safe to visit?